Terms and Conditions

 7.1 The Seller warrants to the Buyer and to SAL that:

-7.1.1 the Seller is the owner of the Lot or is properly authorised to sell the Lot by the owner, and is able to sell the Lot with full title guarantee free from all encumbrances and third party claims and in particular that there is no outstanding finance affecting the Lot;
+7.1.1 The Seller is the owner of the Lot or is properly authorised to sell the Lot by the owner, and is able to sell the Lot with full title guarantee free from all encumbrances and third party claims and in particular that there is no outstanding finance affecting the Lot.
+If the car is subject to finance the amount outstanding must be confirmed prior to consignment and sale.

 7.1.2 The description of the Lot in the Catalogue is to the best of the Seller’s knowledge accurate and not misleading.
 The Seller has notified (or will before the Auction notify) SAL in writing of any material alterations to the Lot of which the Seller is aware and of any concerns expressed by third parties in relation to the authenticity, provenance, origin, age, condition or quality of the Lot and has provided SAL with all such information in the Seller’s possession or control.